 Self-storage is probably what you picture when you think of a classic “storage unit.”

 A PODS driver has just delivered a PODS portable storage container to a residential driveway.
-He has opened the container door and is showing the inside to a mature couple who will be using it for storage.
+He has opened the container door and is showing the inside to a mature couple who will be using it for storage

 Portable Storage

-Once the container is loaded, you can keep it at your house for convenient 24-hour access, have it taken to a secure storage facility, delivered to a new location — or a combination of the two.
+Once the container is loaded, you can keep it at your house for convenient 24-hour access, have it taken to a secure storage facility, delivered to a new location, or a combination of the two.

 Now let’s take a closer look at the costs associated with these two types of storage.

 Have you ever gone out to eat with a bunch of friends and picked up the tab?
 If so, you probably realize that a few $10 dishes can start to add up really fast when you calculate the drinks, sides, tax, and tip.
-Determining storage unit pricing and adding up your self-storage costs can be a similar process.
+Determining storage unit pricing and adding up your self-storage unit costs can be a similar process.

 Average Self-Storage Unit Costs